 Although the country was just established in 1953, it has ancient structures that date back much past the birth of Cambodia as the nation we know of today.

 Built in the 14th century, what was first considered Hindu Temples were then converted into a Buddhist temples.
 Standing as the largest religious monument on earth, this is a must see for travelers who come to Cambodia.
 Located in Siem Reap, it is filled with tourists pretty much year around, as you might suspect.
-Although its historic value does make it the most popular attraction, some smaller, less visited temples are just as richly beautiful, able to be appreciated with the hustle of crowds.
+Although its historic value does make it the most popular attraction, some smaller, less visited temples are just as richly beautiful, able to be appreciated without the hustle of crowds.